JZhou717/minesweeper/README.md

 - "a1" for click on a1
 - "a1 f" for flag on a1
 - "a1 show" for show surrounding tiles to a1

+Just thought about what happens on the first click in minesweeper.
+If there is a big bubble spot around the first click, all the tiles with no bombs adjacent are revealed as well as the numbered tiles on the edges of this "bubble".
+Will have to consider how to code this after initial setup is completed